 Benefits and Perks

-American Cancer Society (ACS) lets only 38 percent take paid vacation and only one in four workers take sick leave.
-Quite a few retirement plans are on offer at American Cancer Society (ACS), including a 403(b) plan, a 401(k) plan, and a company pension plan.
-Health insurance comes as part of the deal for a solid majority of workers, and a fair portion of workers report receiving dental coverage as well.
-Other privileges include life insurance and flexible hours.
+35 percent receive paid vacation, and only one in five employees get sick leave.
+With an eye toward the future, American Cancer Society (ACS) offers several choices in retirement planning such as a 403(b) plan, a 401(k) plan, and a company pension plan.
+Health insurance comes as part of the deal for most workers, and a strong majority of survey participants report receiving dental coverage as well.
+Additional benefits of working here are life insurance and flexible hours.